Battle of Gagra (October 1992): Assault on Gagra

 The truce was not to last long, however.
 Shortly thereafter, the Abkhaz side declared that the Georgian government had failed to complete the withdrawal of its troops from the Gagra zone.
 However, according to Russian Army Lieutenant General Sufiyan Bepayev, deputy commander of the Transcaucasian Military District, the Georgians had complied with the 3 September accords and by 30 September had withdrawn 1,200 troops and their corresponding equipment from the area.

 On 1 October the Abkhaz forces attacked and captured Psakhara, one week after the Supreme Soviet of Russia had passed a motion condemning Georgia’s policy in Abkhazia and demanding Russian peacekeepers.
 The combined Abkhaz and North Caucasian forces resumed hostilities and launched a major offensive against Gagra.
-They were commanded by the then little-known Chechen warlord Shamil Basayev, who had been appointed Deputy Minister of Defense in the Abkhaz secessionist government and put in charge of the Gagra front.
+They were commanded by the then little-known Chechen warlord Shamil Basayev, (Note: Reports on how Basayev arrived in Abkhazia are conflicting.
+He received personal orders from Yusuf Soslambekov, head of the Parliament of the CMPC, to lead a volunteer battalion into Abkhazia.
+Georgian officials claimed that the Russian security services sent buses to the Chechen capital Grozny to transport Basayev, Ruslan Gelayev and others to the Georgian-Abkhaz conflict zone.
+However, Basayev and dozens of his fighters are known to have left Chechnya on their own car caravan.
+They did commandeer a Russian passenger bus to Karachay-Cherkessia, where the passengers were freed after the local police (militsiya) allegedly received orders from a higher authority to abandon the chase so Basayev and his men could go on to Abkhazia.) who had been appointed Deputy Minister of Defense in the Abkhaz secessionist government and put in charge of the Gagra front.
 The offensive included T-72 tanks, Grad rocket launchers, and other heavy equipment that the Abkhaz had not previously possessed.
 The allies were aided by combat helicopters and Su-25 bombers.
 The type and quantity of equipment that helped advance the Abkhaz offensive was the first and primary cause of Georgian suspicions of Russian assistance to the secessionists.
 Russian border guards were accused of at least not preventing the North Caucasian militants from crossing into Abkhazia.
 The Georgian side also accused the Russians of assisting the attackers by imposing a naval blockade of the coastline, in addition to claiming that Deputy Minister of Defense of the Russian Federation G. Kolesnikov was directly responsible for planning the operation.